AlexiaJM/LEGIT/README.md

 **References**

-The paper discussing the alternating optimization approach to estimating the LEGIT parameters is available here: https://arxiv.org/abs/1703.08111
+The paper discussing the alternating optimization approach to estimating the LEGIT parameters is available here : https://arxiv.org/abs/1703.08111